docker/labs/swarm-mode/beginner-tutorial/README.md

 * Provision and manage multiple remote Docker hosts
 * Provision Swarm clusters

 But it can also be used to create multiple nodes on your local machine.
-There's a [bash script](https://github.com/ManoMarks/labs/blob/master/swarm-mode/beginner-tutorial/swarm-node-vbox-setup.sh) in this repository that does just that and creates a swarm.
-Let's walk through the different steps of this script.
+There's a [bash script](https://github.com/docker/labs/blob/master/swarm-mode/beginner-tutorial/swarm-node-vbox-setup.sh) in this repository that does just that and creates a swarm.
+There's also [a powershell Hyper-V version](https://github.com/docker/labs/blob/master/swarm-mode/beginner-tutorial/swarm-node-hyperv-setup.ps1).
+On this page we're walking through the bash script, but the steps, aside from set-up, are a basically the same for the Hyper-V version.

 This first step creates three machines, and names the machines manager1, manager2, and manager3
 ```